 Learn how to configure a connection to Oracle via SAML.

-To create an Oracle SAML Connection, you’ll need the Identity Provider Metadata URL that is available from your Enterprise customer’s Oracle SAML instance.
+To create an Oracle SAML connection, you’ll need the Identity Provider Metadata URL that is available from the organization's Oracle SAML instance.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
 The SP Entity ID is a URI used to identify the issuer of a SAML request, response, or assertion.